 “Zero Friction/Zero Trust” Security

-Security is more important than ever, but not at the expense of customer engagement.
-Zero Trust was amongst the biggest buzzwords of 2019 and in 2020 and we are expanding this concept to include what TechVision calls “Zero Friction/Zero Trust” security.
+But it is more than Zero Trust in that access and security controls must be flexible, dynamic, fast, and “usable” by customers, partners, developers, administrators, and employees.
+This pragmatic approach to security is what TechVision calls “Zero Friction/Zero Trust” security.
 The Digital Enterprise is all about engagement and cumbersome security measures are counter to this goal.
 This theme is about achieving a balance; enterprises need robust security, but they also need to pay attention to the user experience.
 Core to this theme is our zero trust / zero friction posture and overarching reference architecture and strategy supporting the approach.
 Key areas of focus include:

 - Visibility and analytics – Applying AI and Machine Learning to Security

 - Automation and orchestration – Automate data gathering, security alert and transaction execution, analytics to provide organizations the ability to implement comprehensive defense-in-depth capabilities based on contextual data and a robust IAM foundation.